 Catoctin Mountain Park's tent-camping area features three accessible sites, an accessible interpretive trail, and restrooms with paved access.

-The accessible camp sites were just completed in 2010 with cutting-edge design.
+The accessible camp sites were just completed in 2010 with a cutting-edge design.
 Mulch is compacted with a hardened resin for good tread and an earthy feel.
 The lamp post has both high and low hooks.
 The tent pad is elevated for convenient wheelchair mounting.
 The comfort facility is about 200' from the farthest site.

 Take notice, however, that while short paved paths connect the accessible sites with the restrooms, the grades are greater than ADA recommendations.
 The restrooms include accessible facilities, but some corners are tight and the doors are not mechanized.